Table of Contents

 2010 – 2015

-Making videos was becoming an important part of any digital marketing strategy those days With such a huge popularity of online video content, PopSugar launched PopSugar Fitness, its own exclusive video channel on YouTube in 2010.
-This channel was intended for the purpose of providing its readers with additional video content that is high in quality but extremely easy to tune into.
+Making videos was becoming an important part of any digital marketing strategy in those days.
+With such a huge popularity of online video content, PopSugar launched PopSugar Fitness, its exclusive video channel on YouTube, in 2010.
+This channel was intended to provide its readers with additional video content that is high in quality but extremely easy to tune into.